What are other names for this medicine?

 - Yellowing of the eyes or skin (jaundice) during pregnancy or during past use of birth control pills

-Tell your healthcare provider if you have recently had a long period of bed rest after major surgery or a broken bone in a cast.
+Tell your healthcare provider if you have recently had or are scheduled to have a long period of bed rest after major surgery or a broken bone in a cast.

-Tell your provider if you have a family history of heart disease, heart attack, blood clots, strokes, breast cancer, or other conditions.
+Tell your provider if you have a family history of heart disease, heart attack, blood clots, strokes, breast cancer, or hereditary angioedema.